UBC-MDS/AutoTransformPy/README.txt

 Overview
 --------

 A common application of supervised machine learning is identifying the object of an image.
 One issue that users encounter is a model misclassifying a new image because the object is rotated or translated in some way that was not captured in the training images.
 The purpose of this package is to create a more robust set of images for users to train their model with.
-The package will accept a set of images as an input, apply a series of translations to them, and return a larger, robust training set.
-Translations include: rotating, mirroring, shifting the object's location in the frame, darkening, and colour manipulations.
+The package will accept an image as an input, apply a series of translations to it, as specified by the user, and return an array of translated pixel values.
+Translations include: rotating, mirroring, and translating (shifting the object's location in the frame).

 Functions
 ---------

 Rotate
 ------
 - Parameters:
-  - Image to transform
+  - Image to transform (string: PATH)
   - Number of images to generate (integer)
   - Maximum rotation in degrees (integer)
 - Returns: